MC6809 breadboard project

 Home

 I decided to continue the quests of getting microprocessors from the 70s to work on breadboards and create interesting systems from them.
-Besides the 6809, I have a larger, more complexe, but hopefully super rewarding project lining up soon.
+Besides the 6809, I have a larger, more complex, but hopefully super rewarding project lining up soon.
 The 6502 allowed me to run the original Wozmon software on it through a serial line.
-After that, I created a well-designed Z80 system that runs a Wozmon clone I wrote, but also an expanded operating system.
+After that, I created a well-designed Z80 system that runs a Wozmon clone I wrote, and also a time-sharing operating system.

 This time, I'm attempting to create a system using the 6809 microprocessor.
 It's one successor to the original 6800 architecture, but adds lots of 16 bit features, such as two 16 bit index registers, another 16 bit stack pointer, and the ability to combine the two accumulators into one 16 bit register.
 These characteristic make the 6809 very versatile.